stathisar/ITDRR-2023-Conference/README.md

 # ITDRR-2023-Conference
 Material of the ITDRR-2023 presentation: Script approaches written in R and Python and figures etc.

-Currently there are only 3 scripts.
-2 in R and 1 in python.
+As of August 2025 there are only 4 scripts.
+2 in R and 2 in python.
 The R scripts are related to 1. lda models and 2. to weighting the n-grams.
-The python script is a demo script: LER is applied and then stored in a csv.
+The python scripts are related to LER.
+The first one for actual LER and the second one an approach for fine-tuning the LER model, used.
+The latter was not needed for reasons mentioned within the paper.
+It is placed in current repository though, as similar to the research.
 Please note that there is a know how on how the transformer could be fine-tuned.
 In case you are interested in that please contact me.
 The scripts might be updated and fully uploaded along with some demo data ASAP.